WNAC-TV: News operation

 Alongside the LMA with Clear Channel came the ability for WPRI-TV to produce a local 10 p.m. newscast for WNAC-TV, which had previously entertained proposals from another station and New England Cable News.
 After Fox's broadcast of Super Bowl XXXI on January 26, 1997, the newscast debuted as Fox News Providence.
-The newscast briefly had competition when WJAR-TV produced a newscast for the new WLWC, but that program ended after five months when Paramount Stations Group acquired WLWC.
+The newscast briefly had competition when WJAR produced a newscast for the new WLWC, but that program ended after five months when Paramount Stations Group acquired WLWC.
 The 10 p.m. newscast was 30 minutes in duration until 2002, when it was expanded to a full hour.
 In 2003, WNAC debuted a 7 a.m. morning newscast, an extension of WPRI-TV's Eyewitness News This Morning.

 Channel 64 debuted a morning lifestyle and entertainment magazine, The Rhode Show, in February 2009.
 It aired at 8 a.m. weekdays and featured three hosts: two WPRI morning anchors (Vince DeMentri and Elizabeth Hopkins) and a guest host drawn from a casting call that attracted nearly 150 applicants.
 A set with a functional kitchen was created out of what had been the lunchroom in the WPRI-TV studios.
 A morning newscast at 7 a.m. was also restored to the schedule; to make way for its expansion to two hours, The Rhode Show moved to WPRI-TV in January 2012.
 A third daily news program was added to the WNAC-TV lineup in 2014 when a 6:30 p.m. broadcast was introduced.
 By late 2023, these newscasts, plus weekend morning news and the public affairs program Newsmakers, combined to give the station 22 hours a week of news and public affairs.